 Prior to your first clinical rotation, you will meet with a member of the Nursing@USC clinical placement team, who will provide an overview of the placement experience and relevant policies.

-USC’s clinical placement team will work with you to secure your placement sites.
-They screen all sites, with the goal of matching students with sites that provide diverse primary care clinical experiences.
+Our clinical placement team will work with you to secure placement sites near your community.
+We screen all sites, with the goal of matching students with settings that provide diverse primary care clinical experiences.
 While you may request a site, that placement location cannot be guaranteed.

-Throughout each clinical placement, you will work with a preceptor who will help guide your experience and ensure you are meeting professional and academic milestones.
-Your preceptor will be an experienced nurse practitioner or medical professional who works at your placement site and who will share with you skills and knowledge that will strengthen your nursing practice.
+Throughout each clinical placement, you will work with a preceptor who will guide your experience and ensure you are meeting professional and academic milestones.
+Your preceptor will be an experienced nurse practitioner or medical professional who works at your placement site.

 - Talk through patient cases with you to assess proper direction of care

-To learn more about the Nursing@USC clinical placement requirement, contact an admissions counselor at 844-487-2676 or via email.
+To learn more about the Nursing@USC clinical placement requirement, contact an admissions counselor by requesting information below.